-The SME-SAT will be implemented using a 3U Commercially Available Off The Shelf (COTS) structure.
+The SME-SAT will be implemented using a 3U commercially available off the shelf (COTS) structure.
 This standard consists of a structure that has an external envelope of 100mm x 100mm x 340.5mm, internal envelope of 98.4mm x 98.4mm x 295.2mm (L x W x H).
 On the outside of this structure will be mounted a number of solar arrays that will provide power to the bespoke power system.
 Inside the structure are a number of PC-104 standard boards that provide the functionality discussed in the following subsections.

 The sensor payloads are all connected to a common PC-104 board that interfaces to the rest of the satellite bus.
 Many of the sensor payloads are internal to the satellite, however the accelerometers and gyros are placed on a deployable boom that will move them approximately 300mm away from the spacecraft.

 The primary objective of this project is to involve SMEs from the terrestrial sector on a space project and allow them to space qualify their technology.
-SME-SAT brings together one of the largest SME based consortiums ever to develop advanced space technologies based on terrestrial applications, which enables them to fully space qualify their technologies within 3 years of the project start date.
+SME-SAT brings together one of the largest SME based consortiums ever to develop advanced space technologies based on terrestrial applications, which enables them to fully space qualify their technologies within three years of the project start date.

 The particular payloads that will be demonstrated in this project include:

-High precision ADCS (Surrey)
+- High precision ADCS (Surrey)